koukouzasg/Jobify/README.md

 # Jobify
+Jobify was developed by George Koukouzas, Vagelis Dimoulis and Alexandros Giochalas.

 # Introduction
 Jobify is a desktop application capable of helping and guiding the user on creating the ideal curriculum vitae.